-The measurer will check and certify the course if he finds it conforms to the Rules for Road Race (See Rule 49.2 and Rule 49.3 and respective notes).
+The measurer will check and certify the course if they find it conforms to the Rules for Road Race (See Rule 49.2 and Rule 49.3 and respective notes).

-He shall cooperate with the LOC in the course arrangements and witness the conduct of the race to ensure that the course run by athletes follows the same course that was measured and approved.
+They shall cooperate with the LOC in the course arrangements and witness the conduct of the race to ensure that the course run by athletes follows the same course that was measured and approved.

-He shall furnish an appropriate certificate to the Technical Delegate(s).
+They shall furnish an appropriate certificate to the Technical Delegate(s).